shmador/ansible-elasticsearch/README.md

 ---

-Congratulations!
-Once these steps complete, you will have a running Elasticsearch cluster on AWS.
+You will no have a running Elasticsearch cluster on AWS.
 You can connect to any node (its public DNS/IP) on port 9200 to interact with the cluster’s REST API.
 Adjust any cluster-specific settings (such as index or security configurations) via Ansible variables or additional playbooks as needed.